cgpalmer/ms4/TESTING.md

 As a store owner, I want to be able to see all of the above.
 As a store owner, I want to be able to easily control and manipulate all the data associated with the website.
 As a store owner, I want to be able to easily naviagte to the Django Admin panel.

-## General testing

-### Basic test

-1. Nav has been fully tested
-2. I have checked that the collapsibles open and close appropriately
-3. I have checked buttons enable and disable appropriately

-### Feedback from other users
-User 1

-* "The search bar is a random length on the mobile view.
-It doesn't seem like it's lined up with anything?"

-Since this, I have changed the nav to a grid so it has more of a purposeful size.

 ## Code validation